 TWO

-At the foot of the hill there’s a neat little still, where the smoke curls up to the sky
+At the foot of the hill there’s a neat little still, where the smoke curls up

-By the smoke and the smell, you can plainly tell that there’s poteen brewing near by,
+By the smoke and the smell, you can plainly tell that there’s poteen brewing

 For it fills the air, with odor rare, and betwixt both me and you,